-Fancy features like an optional waist level finder (image above), temperature and vibration sensors, extended camera configuration from Capture One, hyperfocal point focussing, exposure bracketing, and capture during Live View to Capture One 8.3 and Capture Pilot are available to the XF shooter.
+Fancy features like an optional waist level finder (image above), temperature and vibration sensors, extended camera configuration from Capture One, hyperfocal point focusing, exposure bracketing, and capture during Live View to Capture One 8.3 and Capture Pilot are available to the XF shooter.
 Depending on your needs these features vary from nice-to-have up to need-to-have.

 The IQ3 Digital Backs

 The IQ3 series replaces the IQ2, with the exception of the IQ260 Achromatic.
-The 50 and 60 megapixel models have the same sensor in both series but the 80 megapixel model has a redesigned sensor to enable long exposure times up to 60 minutes.
+The 50 and 60-megapixel models have the same sensor in both series but the 80-megapixel model has a redesigned sensor to enable long exposure times up to 60 minutes.
 Now all IQ3 models – IQ350/360/380 – have the long exposure feature.

-In addition, the IQ3 offers faster data transmission between back and body plus power sharing.
-Power sharing means that you simultaneous drown both batteries from back and body (same battery type), which should result in more shots starting fully charged.
+In addition, the IQ3 offers faster data transmission between back and body plus power-sharing.
+Power-sharing means that you simultaneous drown both batteries from back and body (same battery type), which should result in more shots starting fully charged.